diegohdb/QA-APITesting-Python/README.md

+<h1 align="left">:computer: QA-APITesting-Python -- IN PROGRESS  </h1>

 Simple structured API Testing using Python

-<h1 align="left">:computer: QA-APITesting-Python -- IN PROGRESS  </h1>

-Testing automation for API using Python

 ## Introduction
 This project contains an automated API test suite for the web application <a href="http://165.227.93.41/lojinha-web/"> Lojinha </a> present in the course Teste De Software Para Iniciantes (TSPI) instructed by <a href="https://www.juliodelima.com.br/"> Julio de Lima </a>.